Dagmar Berne

-Early life and education
+Early life

-Berne was born in Bega, New South Wales in 1866, the eldest daughter among eight siblings.
-Her father, who was a migrant to Australia from Denmark, died when Berne was young.
-He was attempting to save a drowning man in the Bega River but drowned himself.
+Berne was born in Bega, New South Wales on 16 November 1866, the eldest daughter of eight children.
+Her father, a migrant to Australia from Denmark, died when Berne was young when attempting to save a drowning man in the Bega River, but he drowned himself.
 Her mother's second husband, a pastoralist, died when Berne was a teenager, prompting the family to move to Sydney.

+Education

+Schooling

-Berne's mother (Georgina Kenyon) intended to give all her children a good education, and so Berne was enrolled in the Springfield Ladies' College in Potts Point.
-Unsatisfied with the subjects on offer – highlights included needlework, deportment and dancing – Berne persuaded her mother to arrange private tutoring, and so left school at the age of seventeen to study chemistry privately.
+Berne's mother, Georgina Kenyon, intended to give all her children a good education.
+Berne was enrolled in the Springfield Ladies' College in Potts Point.
+Unsatisfied with the subjects on offer – which included needlework, deportment and dancing – Berne persuaded her mother to arrange private tutoring, and left school aged 17 to study chemistry privately.

+Private school

-Berne sat the university entrance exams the following year, and originally thought she had failed, and so decided to set up a private school for girls, to be run by herself and her sixteen-year-old sister Florence.
-The sisters found premises in the southern suburb of Tempe, prepared materials and interviewed families of prospective students, before Berne unexpectedly was informed that she had passed the entrance exams, and had been admitted to study at the University of Sydney, just days before the school was scheduled to open.
+Berne sat the university entrance exams the following year, and originally thought she had failed, so decided to set up a private school for girls, to be run by herself and her 16-year-old sister Florence.
+The sisters found premises in the southern suburb of Tempe, prepared materials, and interviewed families of prospective students, before Berne unexpectedly was informed she had passed the entrance exams and was admitted to study at the University of Sydney, just days before the school she and her sister founded was scheduled to open.
 Florence Berne continued without her elder sister, and taught a school of six students, including two of the younger Berne sisters.